elisagir/Neighborhood-Map-React/README.md

 3. Start the server with npm start.
 4. Alternatively, open the [live version of the project](https://vkk675ojy.codesandbox.io/).

+## Service Worker
+To load the app in production mode: follow this command: npm run build serve -s build and then visit localhost:5000

 ## Dependencies and Attributions:
 - [Google Maps Platform Documentation](https://developers.google.com/maps/documentation/)